-If your pup is shaking their head too much, they are likely experiencing a problem with their ears, and it may be time for a trip to the veterinarian.
-If left untreated, conditions that cause your dog to shake their head may result in deafness, ear drum rupture, further infection and injury, or illnesses.
+If your pup is shaking their head too much, they’re likely having a problem with their ears, and it may be time for a trip to the veterinarian.
+If left untreated, conditions that cause your dog to shake their head may lead to deafness, ear drum rupture, further infection and injury, or illnesses.

 Ear Damage Or Blockage

 Grass awns, which are sharp grass seeds that can burrow into the skin, have been known to damage dogs’ ears.
 Insects like flies may also bite at the ears, causing wounds or soreness.
 Allergens can also find their way into the ear canal and cause irritation.
 Wax buildup can create a blockage of the ear that results in discomfort.

 Many things can damage or block the ears, which is why it’s important to examine your dog’s ears if you notice excessive head shaking.
-Look for sores, foreign bodies, and blockages, and see a veterinarian if you notice anything out of the ordinary.
+Look for sores, foreign bodies, and blockages, and see a vet if you notice anything out of the ordinary.

 Otitis externa is an inflammation of the external ear canal which can be caused by a number of things, including mites, wax, or grass awns.
-Most of the time it is caused by an allergy.
+Most of the time it’s caused by an allergy.
 The inflammation allows bacteria and yeast to build up in the ear canal, which can cause a secondary infection.

 Your vet may also prescribe a steroid to reduce swelling along with oral antibiotics or antifungal medication.
 Once the inflammation is cleared out, you’ll likely have to keep the ears clean to prevent it from returning.

 Ear vasculitis is an inflammation of the blood vessels in the pinna or ear flaps.
 Certain breeds, including Dachshunds, Collies, Shetland Sheepdogs, German Shepherds, and Rottweilers are more prone to developing the condition, though any breed can suffer from it.

 This is cause for an immediate trip to the vet.
-Treatment will likely include antibiotics if the condition is caused by bacterial infection, lifestyle changes if the cause is allergies, or medication that suppresses the immune system response that is causing the condition if the culprit is immune disease.
-Follow-up exams will be necessary.
+Treatment will likely include antibiotics if the condition is caused by bacterial infection, lifestyle changes if the cause is allergies, or medication that suppresses the immune system response that’s causing the condition if the culprit is immune disease.

 Hematomas can actually be caused by the head shaking itself.
 If the condition that causes your dog to shake their head isn’t treated quickly, all that head shaking can result in the formation of blood blisters as the ear flaps slap against the skull and rupture blood vessels in the pinna.

 Your vet may drain the hematoma with a needle or move on to surgical treatment.
 Often, the vet will bandage the ear so that the flap can’t continue to hit the ear and cause new hematomas.

 Injury, Head Trauma, Or Chemical Exposure

 If your dog has suffered a recent injury, especially to the head, it can cause discomfort or affect their balance, and they may shake to relieve the symptoms.
 This can also happen if your dog has recently experienced a stroke, inner ear infection, or vestibular syndrome.

 If you suspect chemical exposure, you should get to the vet immediately or call the ASPCA National Animal Poison Control Center at 888-426-4435 and follow their instructions.